abhinaba-ghosh/protractor-react-selector/README.md

 Worry Not!
 Here We Introduce **Protractor-React-Selector** :hatching_chick:

-_protractor-react-selector_ is lightweight plugin to help you to locate web elements in your REACT app using props and states.
+_protractor-react-selector_ is lightweight plugin to help you to locate web elements in your REACT app using props and states.Internally, protractor-react-selector uses a library called [resq](https://github.com/baruchvlz/resq) to query React's VirtualDOM in order to retrieve the nodes.

 Read complete setup Blog [here](https://medium.com/@abhinabaghosh.1994/test-your-react-app-efficiently-with-protractor-b8406db9148f)